 Ques.
 Where can I download the free PDF of NCERT Solutions for Class 12 Maths Exercise 1.1?

-Ans. the this chapter is available at the top of these notes.
-Click the download button to get the step-by-step solutions for all 16 questions of Exercise 1.1, prepared by this resource subject experts as per the 2026-27 NCERT.
+Ans.
+The free PDF is available at the top of this page.
+Click the download button to get step-by-step solutions for all 16 questions of Exercise 1.1, prepared by Collegedunia subject experts as per the 2026-27 NCERT.